Redictate your text message

 If you have an automatic trunk, you can set the maximum height it will open to.
 This is useful if you're on the shorter side or if you have a lower garage.
 Read more about how to set your trunk to a desired height.

-Charging at 240 volts is cheaper than 120
+Charging at 240 volts is cheaper than using 120 volts

 Charging at a higher rate is actually cheaper than charging at a slower rate.
 Your Tesla needs to power an inverter that translates your home’s AC energy into DC energy that is stored in your batteries.
 Powering that inverter uses quite a bit of energy, so the longer it's running the more electricity you’re using so the faster you can charge, the less time you need to run the inverter.
 Charging at 240 volts is about 12% more efficient than charging at 120.